Compton scattering: Applications

-Compton scattering

 Compton scattering is of prime importance to radiobiology, as it is the most probable interaction of gamma rays and high energy X-rays with atoms in living beings and is applied in radiation therapy.

 Compton scattering is an important effect in gamma spectroscopy which gives rise to the Compton edge, as it is possible for the gamma rays to scatter out of the detectors used.
 Compton suppression is used to detect stray scatter gamma rays to counteract this effect.